Europe Braces for Rationing Risks in Russian Gas Showdown

 Commerzbank AG has warned of a “severe recession” in Germany if Russia were to completely halt gas supplies.
 While the country is among the most vulnerable, the risks extend to Austria and Italy, Fitch Ratings Inc. said in a report.
 Some other countries also receive Russian gas through their neighbors, and cuts may disrupt that trade.

-Industries from zinc and aluminum to fertilizers are curbing production because of high enery prices.
+Industries from zinc and aluminum to fertilizers are curbing production because of high energy prices.
 That could cause long-lasting damage to Europe’s economy if too many companies abandon operations.

 “If prices remain at these levels, we will see much more demand destruction than is necessary,” said James Huckstepp, head of EMEA gas analytics at S&P Global Commodity Insights.

-Despite the concerns, Russia is expected to maintain some level of supply to Europe, its main market for gas.
-If deliveries stop, that would curb a key source of the country’s revenue.
+Despite the concerns, Russia is expected to maintain some level of supply to Europe, its main market for gas and a key source of revenue.

 Goldman Sachs Group Inc. analysts said last week that a permanent Nord Stream halt isn’t their base-case scenario and are expecting flows to restart at the pre-maintenance level of 20% of capacity.
 That might be just enough to rescue Europe’s winter, according to Niek van Kouteren, a senior trader at Dutch energy company PZEM.